AdelRizq/Oud-Testing/README.md

 npm run test
 ```

-- **The will ask you for access to your web browser so give the access and enjoy watching the automation test**
+- **This will ask you for access to your web browser so give the access and enjoy watching the automation test**
 ## Android Environment Setup

 - then run this command